Reinforcement Learning Using Quantum Boltzmann Machines: Preliminaries

-on the space $L_\infty (S)$ of bounded functions $S \to \mathbb R$ endowed with the max norm.
-Here, the integral is with respect to the probability measure on $S$, induced by the conditional probability distribution $\mathbb P(s'|s, a)$.
-It is easy to check that $T$ is a contraction mapping and thus $V^\ast$ is the unique fixed point of $T$ and the uniform limit of any sequence of functions $\{ T^k f\}_{k}$.
-Numerical computation of this limit using \eqref{value-iteration-on-V}, called \emph{value iteration}, is a common method of solving the Markov decision problem (\ref{optimization}).
+Hence, $V^\ast$ is a fixed point for the operator on the space $L_\infty (S)$ of bounded functions $S \to \mathbb R$ endowed with the max norm.
+Here, the integral is taken with respect to the probability measure on $S$, induced by the conditional probability distribution $\mathbb P(s'|s, a)$.
+It is easy to check that $T_V$ is a contraction mapping, and thus $V^\ast$ is the unique fixed point of $T_V$ and the uniform limit of any sequence of functions $\{ T^n_V f\}_{n}$.
+Numerical computation of this limit using \eqref{value-iteration-on-V}, called \emph{value iteration}, is a common method of solving the Markov decision problem~(\ref{optimization}).
+However, even the \mbox{${\varepsilon}$-optimal} algorithms for this approach depend heavily on the cardinality of both ${S}$ and ${A}$, and suffer from the \emph{curse of dimensionality} \cite{bellman1956dynamic, putermanMDP}.
+Moreover, the value iteration method requires having full knowledge of the transition probabilities, as well as the distribution of the immediate rewards.